hbc/hbcABC/inst/rmarkdown/Rscripts/singlecell/seurat_clustering_analysis.md

 length(x = pre_regressed_seurat@var.genes)
 ```

-### Sources of variation
+### Examining sources of variation in the data

 Your single-cell dataset likely contains "uninteresting" sources of variation.
 This can include technical noise, batch effects, and/or uncontrolled biological variation (e.g. cell cycle).
-We can use PCA to identify these sources of variation, especially cell cycle effects.
+We can use PCA to identify these sources of variation, which can then be regressed out prior to further analysis.

 ### Cell cycle scoring